-The central premise of this code is TWN’s reputation for quality products and services, for business integrity, and for the independence and integrity of our publication, services and products is the heart and soul of our operations.
+The central premise of this code — TWN’s reputation for quality products and services, for business integrity, and for the independence and integrity of our publication, services and products — is the heart and soul of our operations.

 It is an essential prerequisite for success in the news business that the public believes us to be telling them the truth.
 Our readers must be able to assume:

-- Our opinions represent our own editorial philosophies as well as presenting views that readers may not find elsewhere; and
+- Our opinions represent both our own editorial philosophies as well as presenting views that may not be our own but that readers may not find elsewhere.

 - There are no hidden agendas in any of our journalistic undertakings.